Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

 If $\pb$ is marginal, $D_\bids(\pb)$ consists of the discrete convex hull of the bundles demanded at non-marginal prices arbitrarily close to $\pb$, where the discrete convex hull of a set of bundles $X$ is defined as conv$(X) \cap \Z^n$.
 In Figure~\ref{fig:Alice}, we see that bundles demanded in the local neighbourhood of $\pb = (0,4)$ are $(1,0)$ and $(1,1)$, which implies $D_\bids(\pb) = \{(1,0), (1,1) \}$.
 At $\pb = (4,4)$, we have $D_\bids(\pb) = \{ (1,0), (0,1), (1,1), (0,2) \}$.

 For any bid list $\bids$, we can define the \emph{indirect utility function}

-From \eqref{eq:bid-utility-function} it is clear that we can compute $f_\bids(\pb)$ efficiently.
-In our setting, we can also efficiently compute a bundle demanded at a given price $\pb$.
-This \emph{demand oracle problem} is noted in~\citet{PLsurvey} as an algorithmic primitive needed to implement the Walrasian \mbox{t\^{a}tonnement} procedure.
-If $\pb$ is non-marginal, simply allocate each bid $\bid$ a positive or negative item of the good $i(\bid)$ it uniquely demands and add up these items to obtain the demanded bundle $\xb = \sum_{\bid \in \bids} w(\bid)\eb^{i(\bid)}$.
+From {\eqref{eq:bid-utility-function}} it is clear that we can compute $f_\bids(\pb)$ in linear time in the number of goods and the size of the bid list.
+In our setting, we can also efficiently compute a bundle demanded at a given price~$\pb$.
+This \emph{demand oracle problem} is noted in~\citep{PLsurvey} as an algorithmic primitive needed to implement the Walrasian {t\^{a}tonnement} procedure.
+If $\pb$ is non-marginal, simply allocate each bid~$\bid$ a positive or negative item of the good $i(\bid)$ it uniquely demands and add up these items to obtain the demanded bundle $\xb = \sum_{\bid \in \bids} w(\bid)\eb^{i(\bid)}$.
 However, if $\pb$ is marginal and the bid list contains both positive and negative bids, we emphasise that independently allocating to each bid one of the goods it demands may not result in a bundle that lies in $D_\bids(\pb)$.
 In Example~\ref{example:Bob} (depicted in Figure~\ref{fig:Bob}), for instance, we see that at prices $\pb = (4,4)$, allocating a negative item of good 1 to bid $(4,4;-1)$, a positive item of good 1 to bid $(4,2;1)$ and a positive item of good 2 each to bids $(2,4;1)$ and $(6,6;1)$ leads to a total bundle of $(0,2) \not \in D_\bids(\pb)$.
 Instead, care must be taken to accept bids in a consistent way; one way to do this is to perturb entries of the price vector slightly so as to break ties, then note that the resulting bundle is demanded at the unperturbed prices.
-Note that a demand oracle does not provide us with a way to tell whether a given bundle of interest is demanded at $\pb$.